 From here, we headed out onto the world map, where everything looked just… just terrible.
 The world map has easily the worst visuals in the game so far, with blocky textures and meshes and… ugh.
-At least you disappear into the forests when you go into them, which is a detail I hadn’t expected after past Final Fantasy games.
+At least your character disappears into the forests when you walk into them, which is a detail I hadn’t expected after past Final Fantasy games.

 At the end of the cavern, it was time to fight Ifrit, and I was delighted to see that FFVIII had brought back in-battle dialogue, and even had Ifrit responded to our actions like summoning Shiva!
-The battle itself was simple, but not boring, like a lot of previous Final Fantasy first bosses.
-True, that came at the cost of several front-loaded tutorials, but as someone who’s nowhere near as bothered by tutorials as most gaming critics, I found this a marked improvement!
+The battle itself was simple, but not boring, like a lot of previous Final Fantasy first bosses had been.
+True, this higher level of engagement came at the cost of several front-loaded tutorials, but as someone who’s nowhere near as bothered by tutorials as most gaming critics, I found this a marked improvement!
 Also, Square finally got rid of that “don’t attack while the first boss is doing X” mechanic that had been in the last four games in a row.
 I suppose they could have, and should have, replaced it with some other complex mechanic, but goodness knows the Mist Dragon mechanic should have gone to bed with the Mist Dragon!

 In any event, defeating Ifrit got us both his GF and his card for Triple Triad.
 I also managed to eke out my win just before the 10 minute mark despite having bet 20.
 I was disappointed that I hadn’t bet 10 minutes at the outset, since I could have made it, so I was a little reassured to learn that the Japanese version originally forced you to leave the cavern before stopping the timer, since I wouldn’t have been able to beat 10 minutes under those conditions.